 Way too many guys, even including actual pro players who simply didn’t do research on the shoes they’re wearing, tend to think the ankle collar of a shoe is the #1 component of ankle security.

 So this must mean you’ll be safer in a high top as opposed to a lower cut shoe at all times?

 That’s where you need to hear me out.

-Ankle and overall support of a player during game time is a much more complex topic than just an ankle collar and the restriction of your ankle.
+Ankle “support” and overall security of a player during game time is a much more complex topic than just an ankle collar and the restriction of your ankle joint.

 DIVE DEEPER – GET KNOWLEDGE

-I’d imagine some of you might want to get more insight into this topic and I have just the thing for you.
+I’d imagine some of you might want to get more insight into this topic and still have some questions.
+I have just the thing for you.